“Australian Tap Water is the best in the world”

 The ADWG says this about DBP’s such as THM’s:

 Whilst every effort should be taken to minimise the formation and concentration of DBP this should never be done in a manner that compromises disinfection as poor microbiological quality represents a greater and more immediate risk to human health than short term exposure to DBP (Hrudey 2009).
 (This quote is from the ADWG section 10.3.7. https://www.nhmrc.gov.au/sites/default/files/documents/reports/aust-drinking-water-guidelines.pdf)

 So there you have it!

-In a nutshell – Yes your water is compliant and inline with global limits on chlorine in the water but they are generally comparing the risks associated with it to the risks of cholera and typhoid outbreaks.
+In a nutshell – Yes your water is compliant and inline with global limits on chlorine but they are generally comparing the risks associated with it to the risks of cholera and typhoid outbreaks.

-In which case they are significantly lower.
-However if you want the best of both worlds you can have the safe and sanitary water delivered to your home then remove the chlorine and chlorine by products before you use it.
+If you want the best of both worlds you can have the safe and sanitary water delivered to your home then remove the chlorine.

-So..Yes you’re water is safe, but are question to you is “Do you want better Water?”..
+So..Yes you’re water is safe, but our question to you is “Do you want better Water?”..